commtech/fscc-linux/README.md

 likely more stable than anything we could produce in any reasonably amount of time.

-Prior to and after loading the FSCC driver (see section III) there are a few steps needed to get the card ready for asynchronous communication.
+Prior to and after loading the FSCC driver there are a few steps needed to get the card ready for asynchronous communication.

 Some Linux distributions have the default number of serial ports that are